gellmr/RwASP/README.md

 # Online Store built with React and .NET Core

+## I apologise this site is down right now...
+I will have it back up in a day or two.

 This is Single Page Application built with React, Redux, Axiox, .NET Core, Entity Framework and SQL Server.

 The site can be viewed at [https://react.mikegelldemo.live](https://react.mikegelldemo.live)